 Tying it Together with Workflow Automation

 Of course, all of this is possible since we've already built these modern data protection features into a single software platform.
-Trying to lead R&D teams to make this all work from 4-5 different acquired products is not something I would want to manage or support.
-So I'm grateful I don't have to inflate R&D budgets in order to create value for customers and partners.
-I am also grateful for the opportunity that EMC has provided for us to tell our side of the story.
+Trying to lead R and D teams to make this all work from four-five different acquired products is not something we would want to manage or support.